maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 ## Strategic arena selection

-Philosopher Kwame Appiah expressed this insight perfectly:
+Philosopher Kwame Appiah captures it well:

 >It's not how well you play the game, it's deciding which game you want to play.